-MammaPrint® is a test that helps determine the benefit of using chemotherapy in addition to hormone therapy for some estrogen receptor-positive (ER-positive), HER2-negative breast cancers are likely to metastasize (spread to other organs).
+MammaPrint® is a test that helps show whether some estrogen receptor-positive (ER-positive), HER2-negative breast cancers are likely to metastasize (spread to other organs).

 Every cell in your body has genes that contain the blueprints (genetic code) for your body.
 Similarly, every cell in a breast tumor has genes.
 These genes contain the blueprints for the tumor.

 Tumor profiling (using gene expression profiling tools) gives information about the genes in cancer cells.
 You may also hear the terms genomic testing and molecular profiling.

 MammaPrint tests a sample of the tumor (removed during a biopsy or surgery) for a group of 70 genes.

-Along with other factors, the results of the MammaPrint test help predict the chance of metastasis (when cancer spreads to other organs).
+The results of the MammaPrint test help predict the chance of metastasis.

 If MammaPrint results show a person has a fairly high risk of metastasis, a more aggressive treatment plan that includes both hormone therapy and chemotherapy may be advised [48-49].

 If MammaPrint results show a low risk of metastasis, the use of hormone therapy alone may be considered.